JuliaAstro/LombScargle.jl/docs/index.rst

     pgram = lombscargle(t, s)

 You can plot the result, for example with `PyPlot
 <https://github.com/stevengj/PyPlot.jl>`__ package.
-Use ``freqpower`` function
+Use :func:`freqpower`
-to get the frequency grid and the power of the periodogram as a 2-tuple.
+function to get the frequency grid and the power of the periodogram as a 2-tuple.

 .. code-block:: julia